York13Pud/python-django-training/notes.md

 </body>
 ```

+To break this down:

+`<a href="{% url 'project' project.id %}">`

-To break this down, `url` references that this is a URL, `'project'` is the name of the URL and `project.id` is the id of an entry in the list of dictionaries that was passed to the template.
+* `url` references that this is a URL.
+* `'project'` is the name of the URL and
+* `project.id` is the id of an entry in the list of dictionaries that was passed to the template.

+The URL in the browser will look the same as normal as it will know no different.
+In this case, it will look like:

+`<a href="/project/1">`

 Why would Django recommend using a name instead of a (partially) statically typed out URL?
 If the name is used, the URL in the `urls.py` file can be changed and will work with links on other pages that use the name.
 If not, then those pages will need to be updated manually.